5 Trends Shaping Credit Union Mergers in 2021

-Based on historical performance, many credit union executives are optimistic there will be a speedy pickup in M&A activity once the COVID-19 dust settles.
+Based on historical performance, many credit union executives expect credit union merger activity will experience a significant uptick once the COVID-19 dust settles.

-The combination of many credit unions facing financial challenges, an increased demand and lower acquisition target prices is expected to lead to an overall increase in M&As.
-This will especially affect smaller institutions that have narrow fields of membership and are under financial stress, leading them to most likely seek a buyer as the "pandemic effect" sets in.
+The combination of many credit unions facing financial challenges, increased demand and lower acquisition target prices is expected to lead to an overall increase in M&As.
+This will especially affect smaller institutions with a narrow field of membership and facing financial stress, leading them to most likely seek a buyer as the "pandemic effect" sets in.

-2021 should also see an increase in the purchase of community banks by credit unions.
+Credit unions are also expected to resume community bank purchases in 2021.
 A recent survey showed nearly 60% of bankers to be open to an acquisition, even if their primary focus remained organic growth.
 A further 28 percent reported they would be active acquirers.

 Most Mergers Will Not be Between Credit Unions

 Although we will witness an increase in mergers and acquisitions in 2021, the majority, surprisingly, won't be among CUs themselves.
 A 2019 online poll conducted by West Monroe Partners, which surveyed 100 industry leaders whose organizations were actively pursuing M&As, found only 46% of respondents open to merging with another credit union.